-Due to their essential role in traffic safety, road signs which are missing, damaged, or obscured can lead to devastating accidents resulting in significant injuries and property damage.
+Due to their essential role in traffic safety, road signs which are missing, damaged, or obscured can lead to devastating accidents resulting in significant injuries.
 Municipalities have a responsibility to place and maintain appropriate signage and neglect of this duty may warrant legal action.

 Critical Safety Signs